slerpyyy/sh4der-jockey/docs/readme_en.md

 // stage index
-// may be useful for running the same shader multiple times uniform int passIndex;
+// may be useful for running the same shader multiple times uniform int pass_index;

 // time in seconds since program startup uniform float time;

-// deltaTime between now and the previous frame uniform float delta;
+// Δt between now and the previous frame uniform float time_delta;

 // increases with time * BPM / 60
 // BPM is controlled by tap tempo in control panel